 PHP is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML which is why most of the Content Management Systems like WordPress, Magento, Drupal, Joomla etc use PHP.
 It is not just limited to such site, but a lot of Opensource applications like SugarCRM, osTickets, etc use PHP for their application.
 TD Web Services provides over 1 Click 400+ PHP Based Applications/scripts within our Business Hosting.

 Stats!
 Stats!
 Stats! will give us tangible results.
 Just don’t take our word for it.
-PHP Performance tests were done on a Tyan 2U server with AMD EPYC 7601 processor and running Ubuntu 17.10 with the Linux 4.13 kernel.
+PHP Performance tests were done on an AMD EPYC 7642 server running Ubuntu 19.10.

 PHP doesn’t require you to declare your variable type, it takes it automatically.
 This helps to code faster but also results in errors; because it doesn’t always catch if you’re mixing things up.
 With PHP 7, you can override the assumptions and declare your own variable with some super useful new techniques, giving you more control and cleaner code.

 A boost in performance is always welcome.
 With PHP 7.4, you can configure opcache to compile your code files first, and then save them in shared memory.

 Doing this enables you to make these files freely available, rather than having to compile them every time there is a request